MRes Primary Care (Web-based Learning) / Course details

 This module provides a good grounding in the basic theory and practice of health promotion and prevention of ill health.
 In the unit we start by examining personal and professional perspectives in health and how these impact on individuals, communities and wider populations.
 We cover principle methods and approaches to the development, planning and evaluation of health interventions whilst considering both the intended outcomes and potential unintended consequences for health inequalities.
 The course unit is complementary to a number of modules on the MPH and MRes.
 In particular the unit is relevant to Working with Communities and Intercultural Public Health.

 Students choosing Health Promotion Theory and Methods will need to be available for the face to face/online teaching sessions that will be in the timetable.
 These will be delivered on campus at the University of Manchester as well as online.
 The teaching sessions will involve live webinars, presentations and discussions.
 This is an interactive online course.
 Students must work through the online course material.
 Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.

 - To acquire a critical understanding of the principles, methods and theoretical approaches to the promotion of health and the prevention of ill-health, and the planning and evaluation of health promotion programmes.

-- To be able to apply learning to developing, planning and evaluating health promotion interventions and programmes in response to health promotion issues in students’ professional roles or working lives.
+- To be able to apply learning to developing, planning and evaluating health promotion interventions and programmes in response to relevant public health and health promotion issues.

 - Concepts of illness, health and their determinants, including the role of the broader environment, social and economic factors.